Bibliography

 Middle Tennessee State University

-This bibliography includes the primary works Anicius Manlius Severinus Boethius (c.
-A.D.
-480-524/25) in Latin—and in English translation—as well as a highly selective list of secondary works—mostly in English—on the life, thought, works, and influence of Boethius.
-This bibliography, which is updated periodically, is intended to serve as a resource primarily for graduate and advanced undergraduate students in the humanities.
+This highly selective bibliography includes the primary works Anicius Manlius Severinus Boethius (c.
+480-524/25 CE), secondary works (mostly in English) on the life, thought, works, and influence of Boethius, and other bibliographies.
+This bibliography, which is updated periodically, offers a gateway to research for all readers Boethius, especially graduate and advanced undergraduate students in the humanities.

 PRIMARY WORKS